vippsas/vipps-report-api/api-guide/settlement.md

 #### Negative balance

-If the sum of refunds and fees are larger than the sum of captures the balance of the ledger can be become negative.
-As an example, consider a concert that sells tickets for months in advance, and that this money is continuously paid out on a daily basis.
+If the sum of refunds and fees are larger than the sum of captures, the balance of the ledger can be become negative.
+For example, consider a concert that sells tickets months in advance, and that this money is continuously paid out on a daily basis.
 Then, if the concert is cancelled and all tickets refunded, all of that money is refunded at once, likely leading to a negative balance.